| Currency | Polish złoty (PLN, zł) |

 In the EU, anything that’s not a physical object is considered a service (for VAT purposes).
 It covers everything from catering services to digital downloads.
 Selling services to consumers in other EU countries requires you to register for OSS.
 You can do that through your local tax authority.

 Otherwise, Poland's invoicing requirements follow the EU VAT Directive.
-Invoices need to include:
+They need to include:

 We can get you an EORI number and help you decide which country you should register in.
 We’ll need some details about your business, so book a call and we’ll get things started.